varunchitturi/Rift-iOS/README.md

-# Rift for Infinite Campus® iOS
+# Rift Student iOS

-Rift for Infinite Campus® is an iOS client-app that allows for students who use Infinite Campus® to better see their grades in a clear and straightforward way.
+Rift is an iOS client-app that allows for students who use Infinite Campus® to better see their grades in a clear and straightforward way.